UlfurBen/isoform-specific-distribution-of-missense-mutations/project-steps.md

 With good documentation I will be able to review the available code and edit it to find further information.
 Automating this process is difficult because of my unfamiliarity with python web scraping.
 Therefore I will try to manually download the missense mutation and isoform data for the aire gene and analyze that using R.
 Hopefully with this knowledge and understanding I will be able to make a program in python that accesses this data simultaneously for all known genes.

+# 01.06.24

+I learned how to edit a data frame in rstudio.
+The problem I got when reading the data from the mutation data frame rose because of N/A error.